Last Updated on May 25, 2022

 If you want flowering plants that do not yield fruits, you can choose them.

 But if you intend to grow fruits, vegetables, and herbs for your own use, you can choose a variety of plants and trees.
+Your homegrown flowers would be perfect for decorating.

 You can refer to the earlier section to find out about 13 plants and trees that are best for an urban garden.